mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Nova Scotia City has a population of over 26 million inhabitants.
 Due to its nature, the city has a very cosmopolitan demographic.
 It also houses the workshops and factories of many industries, which make use of the starport, as well as residential and business districts that directly support the starport and the System Congress.

-The Sufren shipyards have a reputation for building the best battle riders in the domain but with recent Imperial favour turning away from battle riders, the construction yards are finding contracts drying up.
+The Sufren shipyards have a reputation for building the best battle riders in the domain but with recent Imperial favor turning away from battle riders, the construction yards are finding contracts drying up.
 Local business has been petitioning the Duchess for funds to expand the starport to Class A standard, citing the economic damage the loss of naval battle rider tenders would have on the planet.
 The Duchess is ambivalent to

 dedicating Imperial funds to the expansion of the facilities, leaving it up to local business concerns to fund the expansion if they desire it.